How to build credit in the U.S. as a new immigrant

 Key takeaways: Building credit for new immigrants

 Credit cards are a tool to build credit in America.
 But that’s only possible if you’re using credit responsibly by doing things like paying statements on time every month.
-If you think you’re ready for your own card, you can get started by comparing cards from Capital One.
-Plus, you can even find out if you’re pre-approved without any harm to your credit scores.
+You can get started by comparing cards from Capital One.
+Plus, you can find out if you’re pre-approved without any harm to your credit scores.

 Related Content